bjamturley/MedSchoolAtlas/Biochemistry/Fats and Ketones.md

 ## Part 1.
 Acetyl-CoA carboxylase
 This is the regulatory step of fatty acid synthesis and produces malonyl-CoA ([[Delivery of Fuel to the Mitochondria#Carnitine Shuttle|inhibits CAT I]]).
 This insures fatty acid synthesis and fatty acid breakdown cannot happen simultaneously.

-It will also be inactivated by Protein Kinase A (PKA) upstream of [[Hormonal Regulation and Signalling#Glucagon|glucagon]] binding when hypoglycemic.
+It will also be inactivated by Protein Kinase A (PKA) upstream of [[Hormonal Regulation of Metabolism#Glucagon|glucagon]] binding when hypoglycemic.
 ## Part 2.
 Fatty acid synthase
 This is largely the reverse of beta oxidation.
 Fatty acid synthase (ACP) will bind an acetyl-CoA and a malonyl-CoA.
 The carboxylic group of malonyl-CoA then leaves as CO2, creating a binding point for acetyl-CoA.
 The resulting condensation reaction forms a 4 carbon beta keto ACP (opposite of thiolase).